barmiro/SYSH/README.md

 > What about duplicate streams?
 How will SYSH know which streams to keep and which to import?

-It doesn't have to.
 On import, all streams for the detected timestamp range are wiped and replaced with what's in the JSON files, making duplicates and inconsistencies virtually impossible.

 > How does SYSH deal with users in different timezones?

 When an account is created, SYSH saves the user's timezone and saves it to the database.
-Every time a user logs in, if the detected timezone differs from what's saved in the database, the user will be prompted whether they want to change their timezone.
+Every time a user logs in, if the detected timezone differs from what's saved in the database, the user will have an option to update their timezone in the app's settings.
 This change is completely non-destructive and only changes how the data is displayed.
-After a timezone change, some data might take longer to load until all caches are re-generated.

 > Does SYSH need to use HTTPS?

 No. Even though Spotify introduced an HTTPS requirement for redirect URIs in April 2025, you can run SYSH over plain HTTP.
-The Android client uses a built-in transparent proxy to handle Spotify's redirects using 127.0.0.1 - a loopback address which is exempt from the requirement.
-That's why, regardless of your server's protocol, address or port number, you have to set http://127.0.0.1:5754/callback as the redirect URI in your Spotify Developer Dashboard.
+The Android client uses sysh://open/callback - a local deep link which, as a loopback address, is exempt from the requirement.

 > Is using HTTP secure?